A Guide To Learn Which Coffee Makers Are The Best Match For You

 You’ll can find many varieties of coffee makers in the marketplace, including manual-drip systems, coffee presses, and single-serve “pod” coffee makers which brew individual cups using ready-to-use packets of coffee.
 Below you will find the most typical types.

 Easily the most well-known and used type.
 With automatic-drip coffee makers, you pour water into a chamber, pour coffee into basket with a filter, and turn on a switch that heats the water, runs it through the grounds and down into the pot.
 Our best-rated conventional drip coffee makers reached 195° to 205° F for 5 to 6 minutes.
 This time is considered optimal brewing temperature in the industry.
+Click here to see our list of the Best Automatic Drip Coffee Makers.

 These machines force water to run through a small pod, either a soft, teabag-like, pod or a hard-shelled capsule.
 Some of these types allow you to use an adapter that lets you use standard coffee grounds.
 If you don’t mind the extra expense with needing to buy the special refills, you may like pod machines.
+Click here to see our list of the Best Single-Serve Coffee Makers.

 These machines complete the brewing process in a way that is different from the standard drip method.
 Some copy traditional French presses, which suspends the coffee grounds in hot water for a time prior to filtering.
 (Automatic drip machines, by contrast, just spray hot water over the grounds and it then seeps through.)